Google Tag Manager

 Select any class in the calendar view of your schedule to "View" more information about that class.

-When you click on a course in the calendar view, a text box appears that allows you to either "View" or "Pin" the course.
+When you click on a class in the calendar view, a text box appears that allows you to either "View" or "Pin" the class.

 The "View" option allows students to access class notes.

-Select "View" to find course details, including class notes.
+Select "View" to find more details, including class notes.

 Class notes can be found at the bottom of the "View" window for the class.